ndiego/block-visibility/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.3.0 - 2020-12-05 =
-* TODO Add details here...
+**Added**

+* User permissions now give website administrators control over who can use visibility settings
+* Custom REST API routes for retrieving plugin data

+**Changed**

+* By default, visibility controls are now available to all users that have access to the Block Editor
+* Refactored the methods for fetching plugin setting and variable data in the Block Editor
+* Restructured much of the plugin with a more consistent file/folder layout

+**Fixed**

+* Contextual indicator icon was incorrect when using all visibility controls and the block was disabled

-= 1.2.0 =
+= 1.2.0 - 2020-11-15 =
+**Added**

 * Added the ability to "hide on selected roles" in the Restrict by User Roles visibility control (Thanks to @edwardsh for the feature request!)

-= 1.1.0 =
+= 1.1.0 - 2020-11-05 =
+**Added**

-* Added date and time controls for block scheduling
+* Date and time controls for block scheduling
-* Added contextual indicators for visibility setting to the Block Editor
+* Contextual indicators for visibility setting to the Block Editor
-* Added a toolbar option for quickly hiding blocks
+* A toolbar option for quickly hiding blocks
-* Added additional plugin settings to dynamically control all the new features
+* Additional plugin settings to dynamically control all the new features

-= 1.0.1 =
+= 1.0.1 - 2020-08-11 =
+**Fixed**

-* Fix PHP warning message that may appear on new installations
+* Addressed the PHP warning message that may appear on new installations

-= 1.0.0 =
+= 1.0.0 - 2020-08-03 =
 * Initial Release